nardaxxx/hf-signal-01/README.md

 ## License

 Free for personal, civilian, and humanitarian use under: Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0)

 Commercial & institutional use requires a written license agreement.
 Licensing inquiries: humanflag@email.com

 ## Timestamp Certification

-SHA-256: 45bf4cc9ddfdac70e631baf90bee526e7717e54950d8bbee5517b9160ec5a785
+SHA-256: `3a7de50d3cec9843aae11fcfe1c295f7ffb8e7eac3cbfc5851a43b509812182e`
 Certified via: OpenTimestamps

-The hash certifies `HF_SIGNAL_01_SOFTWARE_FULL_EXTENDED.txt`, which already contains the dual-channel specification.
+The hash certifies `HF_SIGNAL_01_SOFTWARE_FULL_EXTENDED.txt` as published.

+> *Note: earlier versions of this README stated `45bf4cc9…`, a digest that does
+> not correspond to the file as published.
+The OpenTimestamps certificate has
+> always attested the file as published, and is unaffected.*

 ---

-*If autonomous systems cannot recognize surrender, they must not be deployed.
-Human dignity is not optional.*
+*Where a system cannot recognize surrender, that is a design determination — and one that can be examined.*